 Painting the miniatures provides excellent satisfaction to the hobbyist in a couple of different ways.

-- They can display the work that they do in a sort of showcase-type capacity strictly for viewing.
+- They can display the work that they do in a sort of showcase-type capacity strictly for viewing or photograph their prize pieces to show off a bit (tips on that here).

 - They can use the pieces that they hand paint in their gameplay.
 These custom-painted pieces are a source of pride and provide a sense of gratification for the person who put in the time and effort to create the piece.
 And having others enjoy their work is doubly satisfying.